 - AICPA, Audit & Accounting Guide: Revenue Recognition

 - PwC, In Depth: Revenue from contracts with customers: The standard is final – A comprehensive look at the new revenue standard

 - EY, Technical Line: How the new revenue standard affects asset managers

 - Deloitte, Investment Management Spotlight: Navigating the New Revenue Standard

-The following are the issues that companies in the depository and lending industry commonly face:
+The following are the key issues that asset managers commonly face:

 1. Identifying the Contract

 Asset managers offer a variety of services to their customers and often engage in several services at the same time for one customer.
 These services may be contained in a single contract or may exist separately in individual contracts.
 In some cases, the governing documents of a fund may dictate which services are to be provided by a manager, and these documents may be considered a contract.

 FASB ASC 606-10-25-1 contains criteria for determining what is considered a valid contract.
 If the criteria are met, the arrangement is a valid contract and is subject to the revenue recognition guidance in ASC 606.
 In circumstances where the agreement does not meet the contract criteria found in 606-10-25-1 and consideration is received from a customer by the manager, ASC 606-10-25-7 through 25-8 should be applied to account for the rights and obligations in the contract.
 This arrangement should be monitored and evaluated according to the criteria in ASC 606-10-25-1 to determine when or if the revenue recognition guidance should be applied at a later date.